undisbeliever/terrific-audio-driver/docs/mml-syntax.md

     * Setting a minimum tick-clock of 8ms.
     * Subtracting a single tick from every non-slurred note and adding a 1-tick rest after a key-off event.
     * The minimum length of a non-slurred note is 2 ticks.
+    * Keyoff can be disabled with the `K0` MML command
  * All songs and sound effects use the same samples (no sample swapping).
  * Loops and subroutines share a stack.
     * The stack is 21 bytes per channel.